mozilla-services/socorro/docs/development/glossary/index.rst

 categories.

 **Reporter**: another name for the :ref:`ui-chapter`

+**Reprocessing**: Telling, via rabbitmq, to take a Crash ID, and fetch its Raw JSON file and process it and submit the Processed JSON file and save it.

 **Skip List**: lists of signature regular expressions used in generating a crash's overall signature in the :ref:`processor-chapter`. see